 1. Long-term shift to online learning

-L&D teams have learnt that learning can be successfully carried out online, and employees can still learn and develop their skills even if they aren’t physically in the office.
+L&D teams have realised that learning can be successfully carried out online, and employees can still learn and develop their skills even if they aren’t physically in the office.
 As a result, you have to be prepared to ensure that online learning is still available for employees in the long-term, especially if they return to the office but still want all of their learning to be done online.

-To ensure success with online learning, you must make sure that you have the best tools and resources in place in 2021 to support the workforces online learning journey.
+To ensure success with online learning, you must make sure that you have the best tools and resources in place to support the workforces online learning journey.
 Investing in a learning management system (LMS) – a type of SaaS product (software-as-a-service) used by businesses to upload, deliver, manage and report on online learning – can help you easily implement and manage online learning by creating a single hub for all your online learning content, which can then be accessed by all employees.

 2. The need for personalised and accessible learning

-Employees continue to want bespoke learning content which is relevant to their job role.
+Employees continue to want bespoke digital learning content which is relevant to their job role.
 For L&D teams, this means that you need to be able to deliver personalised learning so that employees can upskill and excel in their job.